Keep AP In All Schools

 PROCESS

-The style of project was inspired by Emory Douglas, a Black designer who created graphics for the Black Panther Party.
+To present this project as a "visual lecture" from AP African American Studies, the style of project was inspired by Emory Douglas, a Black designer who created graphics for the Black Panther Party.
 His work typically mixes bold illustrations, photo-collage elements, and strongly-worded captions on newsprint.

 Data from AP's Participation Data reports fuels a lot of the information on in the PSAs.